carpentries/instructor-training/episodes/02-practice-learning.md

 ### The Importance of Going Slowly

-> If someone feels it's too slow, they'll be a bit bored.
-If they feel it's too fast, they'll never come back to programming.
+> If someone feels it's too slow, they will be a bit bored.
+If they feel it's too fast, they will never come back to programming.
 > — Kunal Marwaha, SWC Instructor
 {: .testimonial}